About the FORUM

 Best investor targeting strategy

-Have you gone above and beyond to reach new investors and tell your company story?
-Have you recently changed your targeting strategy to reach new prospects, adapt to adversarial circumstances, or get a better return from your investor engagements?
-We want to hear from you.
+Have you gone above and beyond to reach new investors and tell your company’s story?
+Did you adapt your targeting strategy to reach new prospects, respond to adversarial circumstances or get a better return from your investor engagements?

-Our judges will look for innovative use of data and analysis to optimize your marketing schedule and provide better returns on your IR department and management’s time on the road and at conferences.
+Judges are looking for a clear explanation of the targeting challenge, innovative use of data and analysis to optimize outreach and evidence that your approach delivered tangible results for management’s time on the road and at conferences.

 Best IR during a corporate transaction

 Tell us about a time in the past 18 months where IR made a significant difference to your company.
-This could be an unusual capital raise, navigating a tricky situation or finally landing that investor you’ve been courting.
-In your entry you should show exactly how the work of the IR team drove success and detail what that success looked like – and what it meant for the company.
+This could be an unusual capital raise, navigating a tricky situation, reshaping investor perception or finally landing that investor you’ve been courting.

 Best IR website